johnsonbf/Final-Prison-Mike-Analysis/README.md

 A blueprint for the dashboard is created and includes all of the following:

 1. Storyboard on Google Slide(s)
-2. Description of the tool(s) that will be used to create final dashboard
+**2. Description of the tool(s) that will be used to create final dashboard**

+      - Tableau Desktop

-3. Description of interactive element(s)
+**3. Description of interactive element(s)**

+      - Show the breweries and average overall review.
+Allow the user to select a set of breweries and/or an overall review range.
+      - Show the average overall review by ABV.
+Allow the user to select an ABV range and/or beer style.

 The dashboard presents a data story that is logical and easy to follow for someone unfamiliar with the topic.
 It includes all of the following:
 1. Images from the initial analysis